Laser Therapy at Irondequoit Animal Hospital

 The laser is administered through a non-invasive, hand-held device to treat the affected area.
 The device is constantly in motion over the treatment area to ensure the laser is being delivered to the affected area at the appropriate dose.
 Your pet will feel a gentle and soothing warmth.
 Many pets will relax, much like you would during a good massage, as the laser is administered.
 The pain relief allows your pet to be comfortable, and any anxiety will typically dissipate quickly.

 Afterward, you might see a change in activity when your pet comes home.
 For some, it might be increased activity, and others may be more relaxed.
 This is due to the pain relief and reduction in inflammation.

 How often should a patient receive laser therapy?

 The frequency of treatments depends on the nature of the condition being treated.
 Chronic problems respond well when treatments are received two to three times a week, tapering to once every week or two as improvement is seen.
 Acute conditions may need to be treated daily, particularly if they are accompanied by significant pain.

 The length of treatments depends on the nature of the condition being treated.
-Results can sometimes be seen after the first treatment, but chronic conditions may require six treatments before tapering to a maintenance protocol.
+After the first treatment, results can sometimes be seen, but chronic conditions may require six treatments before tapering to a maintenance protocol.

 How long does it take before results are felt/seen?